fabioricali/HumanPassword/README.md

 couples | 3 | `integer`, a couple of consonant + vowel
-digits | 4 | `integer`, a number of digits, if is 0 number will be hidden randomUpper | false | `boolean`, random letters uppercase numberPosition | end | `string`, number position in string, can be "start" or "end"
+digits | 4 | `integer`, a number of digits, if is 0 number will be hidden randomUpper | false | `boolean`, random letters uppercase numberPosition | end | `string`, number position in string, can be "start", "middle", "end", "random"

 ```javascript
 var humanPassword = require('human-password');